chinthysl/deepstream-python/README.md

 - Deployment optimizations of edge devices to cater more video streams
 - API and alert based control of the pipeline

+## Test

+Pipeline was tested on Jetson AGX Xavier.
+Screen recording of the test in output.webm

 ## License